How To Learn Anything: Faster And More Efficiently

 Streaks are an incredibly powerful tool for keeping you on track.
 Just don’t beat yourself up if you miss a day.
 Instead, make sure that you never miss 2 days in a row.

-A sign of high performers is not that they never fail.
-They do, and they miss streaks.
+A sign of high performers is NOT that they never fail.
+Because they do, and they miss streaks.
 However, they get back up and running faster than everyone else.

 You don’t need to make up the time or practice for twice as long.
 Keep that one small success metric tracked and just try to never miss 2 days in a row.
 If you do that, then your results will compound over time and blow your mind how much you’ve learned and changed in 6-12 months.